www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-bootstrap-game-based-on-optimization-networks.md

                         * [x] Deprecate old proposedAllocations and contextAllocations API.
                         * [x] Clean up Proposal documentation.
                         * [x] Draft new contextAllocations method.
-                * [ ] Use proposals via optimization during time step. -> Establish and use a default Gel optimizer.
+                * [ ] Use proposals via optimization during time step.
+                    * [x] Establish and use a default Gel optimizer. -> This does already exist.
+See DefaultOptimization.
+                    * [ ] Do not deallocate lines, that are not part of current or future time.
+See CommitmentAdherence.
     * [ ] Increment randomly selected players' value by an action every time step via constraints.
 Check this in unit tests.
     * [ ] Delete players with value of zero via constraints.
     * [ ] Handle integer overflow of the time attribute.